 We strive to live out our core values of collaboration, love, excellence, and respect every day.
 We provide our volunteers with a meaningful volunteer package, and the opportunities to learn, grow, and leave a longstanding legacy.
 We especially encourage all persons of diverse backgrounds to apply.

-Delivered medicines & medical supplies valued at $539 million
+- Delivered medicines & medical supplies valued at $598 million to 34 countries

 About South Sudan